mampfes/hacs_waste_collection_schedule/doc/source/ics.md

-# ICS
+# ICS / iCal

-Add support for generic ICS file which are downloaded from a fix location.
+Add support for generic ICS / iCal files which are downloaded from a fix location.
 The waste type will be taken from the `summary` attribute.

 This source has been successfully tested with the following service providers: